Logo light mode the Fabryk

 From Culture to Cuisine: 25 Amazing Things to Do in Yerevan

-Yerevan, often called the “Pink City” due to the unique tuff stone (it's volcanic, baby!) used in many of its buildings, is a vibrant blend of ancient history and modern charm.
+Yerevan, Armenia, often called the “Pink City” due to the unique tuff stone (it's volcanic, baby!) used in many of its buildings, is a vibrant blend of ancient history and modern charm.
 Bathed in sunshine for around 280 days of the year, this Armenian capital is famed for its warm, golden glow that reflects off its streets, creating an inviting atmosphere for visitors.

 Whether you’re drawn to its Soviet-era architecture, its bustling squares, or its rich cultural heritage, Yerevan is a city where you’ll uncover countless surprises.